loic-sharma/BaGet/docs/installation/azure.md

-# Run BaGet on Azure
+# Run BaGetter on Azure

 !!! warning
     This page is a work in progress!

-Use Azure to scale BaGet.
+Use Azure to scale BaGetter.
 You can store metadata on [Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/), upload packages to [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/), and provide powerful search using [Azure Search](https://azure.microsoft.com/en-us/services/search/).

 ## TODO